Eguagiebless/alx-system_engineering-devops/0x01-shell_permissions/README.md

-give permission to only other user
+set 753 permission to hello file